 The environment audit is a snapshot in time, in which one assesses campus performance in complying with applicable environmental laws and regulations.
-Though a helpful benchmark, the audit almost immediately becomes outdated unless there is some mechanism in place to continue the effort of monitoring environmental compliance.
-Our approach to promoting a Green Campus to inculcate sustainable value systems among the students, so that they carry the learning and practice them in their future endeavors.
+Though a helpful benchmark, the audit almost immediately becomes out-dated unless there is some mechanism in place to continue the effort of monitoring environmental compliance.
+Our approach to promote a Green Campus to inculcate the sustainable value systems among the students, so that they carry the learning and practices them in their future endeavours.
 This will ensure that Sustainability and Environmental practices get embedded in all the institutions and organizations in the country.

-A Green Campus is a place where environmentally friendly practices and education combine to promote sustainability in the campus which ultimately offers an institution the opportunity to take the lead in redefining its environmental culture and developing new paradigms by creating sustainable solutions to the environmental, social, and economic needs of the mankind.
+A Green Campus is a place where environmentally friendly practices and education combine to promote sustainability in the campus which ultimately offers an institution the opportunity to take the lead in redefining its environmental culture and developing new paradigms by creating sustainable solutions to environmental, social and economic needs of the mankind.

-This is the very first environmental audit of the College for doing their bit towards environmental protection and environmental awareness at local and global front.
-The audit criterion is environmental cognizance, waste minimization and management, biodiversity conservation, water conservation, energy conservation, and environmental legislative compliance by the campus.
-A questionnaire is used during the audit.
-This audit report contains observations and recommendations for the improvement of environmental consciousness.
+This is very first environment audit of College for doing their bit towards environmental protection and environmental awareness at local and global front.
+Audit criterion is environmental cognizance, waste minimization and management, biodiversity conservation, water conservation, energy conservation and environmental legislative compliance by the campus.
+A questionnaire is used during audit.
+This audit report contains observations and recommendations for improvement of environmental consciousness.